OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 **Path B: Improve the analysis (leans to Econometrics / Mathematics)** This focuses on improving the final answer that Alexa returns.
 This path is more focused on financial analysis and making the response of Alexa sophisticated and useful.
 You will mainly work on 1 file and you need to adjust unit tests less often, compared to path A.
-* Assignment B1: At the start Alexa can just say whether feasility is High or Low.
+* Assignment B1: At the start Alexa can just say whether feasibility is High or Low.
 Expand the verdict such that it has more categories ★★
 * Assignment B2: Expand the answer to include an estimation on what you can achieve ★★
 * Assignment B3: Expand the answer such that Alexa also gives advice to fix a low feasibility ★★★★